lagimik/PartnerCrucible/DigitalAppsandInnovationSolutionArea.md

-# Digital APps and Innovation
+# Digital Apps and Innovation

 ## Purpose